umbraco/UmbracoDocs/Extending/Healthcheck/index.md

 * `XPath` is the query you want to execute to find the configuration value you want to verify
 * `ValueComparisonType` can either be `ValueComparisonType.ShouldEqual` or `ValueComparisonType.ShouldNotEqual`
 * `Values` is a list of values that are available for this configuration item - in this example it can be `RemoteOnly` or `On`, they're both acceptable for a live site.
-  * Make sure to set one of these values to `IsRecommended = true` - when the "Rectify" button is pressed, the recommended value will be stored
+  * For checks using the `ShouldEqual` comparison method, make sure to set one of these values to `IsRecommended = true` - when the "Fix" button is pressed, the recommended value will be stored
+  * Where `ShouldNotEqual` is used the fix will require the user to provide the correct setting
 * `CheckSuccessMessage`, `CheckErrorMessage` and `RectifySuccessMessage` are the messages returned to the user
   * It is highly recommended to use the `LocalizedTextService` so these can be localized.
 You can add the text in `~/Config/Lang/en-US.user.xml` (or whatever language you like)
   * Don't add the translations to `~/Umbraco/Config/Lang` files, the correct location is `~/Config/Lang/*-*.user.xml`